Homogeneous projective varieties with semi-continuous rank function: Fundamental representations (exceptional groups)

 \section{Fundamental representations (exceptional groups)}

-In this subsection we prove Theorem~\ref{Tkltame} for fundamental modules of exceptional groups, i.e. we prove Theorem~\ref{Pftameex}.
-Essentially, we consider case-by-case all 27 fundamental representations of the 5 exceptional groups and provide some arguments for each case, by which the corresponding fundamental module is wild or tame.
+In this section we prove Theorem~\ref{Tkltame} for fundamental modules of exceptional groups, i.e. we prove Theorem~\ref{Pftameex}.
+Essentially, we consider case-by-case all 27 fundamental representations of the 5 exceptional groups and provide some arguments for each case, by which the corresponding fundamental module is r-discontinuous or rs-continuous.
 The result is presented below. \begin{theorem} Assume that $V(\lambda)$ is a fundamental effective $G$-module.
-Then $V(\lambda)$ is tame if and only if the pair $(G, V(\lambda))$ appears in the following table.
+Then $V(\lambda)$ is rs-continuous if and only if the pair $(G, V(\lambda))$ appears in the following table.

 where the notation is the same as in Theorem~\ref{Tkltame}.